 As a last resort, let the stain dry and use tiny sharp scissors to trim away stained fibers.
 Cut as little as possible or your carpet will look bare.

-Paint on Upholstery
+Remove Paint Stains from Upholstery

 Start with the same dull knife to remove the drips of paint.
 But you must know what type of fabric you have on the sofa before you can move to the next step.
 Take a look under the sofa cushions or the fabric skirt to locate a tag with letter codes that indicate how to clean the furniture.
 Here's how to decipher the code: